Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/04 - CreatingBash Scripts for Automation/Script & Explanations.md

 Create a Docker container mapping a local folder with the Bash scripts

-CHANGE THE FOLDER TO THE APPROPRIATE LOCATION ON YOUR COMPUTER!!!
+Do not forget to change the folder to the appropriate location on your computer and the destination in the Docker container:

-`docker run -dt --name Lab4 -v YOUR/FILES/PATH/WITH/THE/DOWNLOADS ubuntu`
+`docker run -dt --name Lab4 -v YOUR/FILES/PATH/WITH/THE/DOWNLOADS:DESCTINATION/FOLDER/DOCKER ubuntu`

 Run the docker container with bash terminal on the command line